Research

 Next Wet/Dry Mapping Surveys :

-Contact Dave Christian at 602-903-8296 or email at davidgchristiana@gmail.com to sign up or for questions
+Contact Dave Christiana at 602-903-8296 or email David Christiana or Wet-Dry@sonoitacreek.org to sign up or for questions

 Historical:

-Splitting into three teams of four, with one designated driver for each team, the three groups hop-scotched over each other to map most of the approximately 15 miles of creek bed.
+Splitting into three teams of two-four volunteers, with one designated driver for each team, the three groups hop-scotched over each other to map most of the approximately 15 miles of creek bed.
 Achieving permission from most of the land owners was crucial and allowed us to get a good assessment of the topography of the creek bed as well locations of surface water in the creek.
-In order to take a measurement we needed at least 30 feet of continuous flowing surface water and the only place we found that was in the section of creek that flows along Harshaw Creek Road.
+GPS measurements require at least 30 feet of continuous flowing surface water to classify as “wet”.
+The only place we found that was in the section of creek that flows along Harshaw Creek Road.
 The Nature Conservancy graciously gave us GPS units to record the locations of any water we found.

-Data will be uploaded into a data base by Dave Christiana, FOSC Secretary/Treasurer, and available for all who want the info.
+Data will be uploaded into a data base by Dave Christiana, and available for all who want the info.

 Wet/Dry mapping provides a snapshot for monitoring flow conditions in streams with interrupted surface flow.
-It can flag changes in local groundwater conditions and may provide early warning of ecological changes.
-Wet/Dry mapping, spearheaded in Arizona by The Nature Conservancy, has been conducted on the San Pedro River for over 12 years.
+It can reveal changes in local groundwater conditions and may provide early warning of ecological changes.
+Wet/Dry mapping, spearheaded in Arizona by The Nature Conservancy, has been conducted on the San Pedro River for over 20 years.

-For more information on Wet/Dry Mapping: Wet/Dry Mapping Info
+For more information on, click here Wet/Dry Mapping

 Taking a GPS reading